IUPAC-InChI/InChI_Dev/INCHI-1-DOC/UserGuide/InChI_UserGuide.md

 Note that support of polymers is an experimental feature.
 To emphasize this, InChI/InChIKey for a polymer uses the ‘B’ flag character (for “Beta”), instead of ‘S’ or ‘N’ for standard/non-standard InChI.
 It is supposed that this flag will be replaced by common standard/non-standard conventions if and when InChI for polymers is finally adopted.

-Note also that treatment of polymers and the appearance of polymer data in InChI string significantly changed in the current version 1.06.
+Note also that treatment of polymers and the appearance of polymer data in InChI string significantly changed in the version 1.06.
 However, compatibility option `/Polymers105` instructs InChI Software to handle polymers in legacy mode, v.
 1.05 (it is planned that this option will be eliminated in future, leaving explicit-pseudo atoms approach the sole mode).

 For the full list of enhancements in v.
 1.06, please see items "new in v.
 1.06" in Table 4 below.